 The Authlogics 3 FA Transaction Signing solution is different.
-It is built directly into our Authlogics Authenticator app enabling “something you are doing” any time you need it with the award winning PINgrid and PINpass technologies – and it is FREE OF CHARGE to all customers.
-No custom hardware, no expensive roll-out, no customer complaining.
+It is built directly into our Authlogics Authenticator app enabling “something you are doing” any time you need it with the award winning PINgrid and PINpass technologies – and is included in our single user licence cost to all customers with no custom hardware or expensive roll-out costs.

 - Authlogics Authenticator soft token all mobile app stores

 - Seamless step-up from 1.5 & 2 Factor when needed

 - Simple to use

 - Risk appropriate security for high value transations

 Our Transaction Signing Technologies